NoahMarconi/blog/abiencoder/abi_encoded_return.md

 For example, a dynamic `uint256` array is represented as `s = 'uint256[]'` or a more interesting example where a `struct { uint256 id; string name; }` is represented as `s = 'tuple(uint256,string)'`.

-[ethers.js](https://github.com/ethers-io/ethers.js/) has built in decoding of abi encoded byte arrays returned from smart contracts, in addition to encoding of data before passing in structs as arguments to smart contract functions.
+[ethers.js](https://github.com/ethers-io/ethers.js/) has built in decoding of abi encoded byte arrays returned from smart contracts; it also encodes data as bytes before passing in structs as arguments to smart contract functions.

 Below is a toy example showing a smart contract implementation along with the JavaScript encode/decode steps.